grafana/grafana-app-sdk/docs/operators.md

 ## A Simple Operator

-Let's walk through the creation of a simple operator:
+Let's walk through the creation of a simple operator, using a Reconciler:

 ```golang
 package main